xianminx/xianminx.github.com/data/blog/2012-08-02-jetty-configure.md

 #===========================================================
-# If the arguements in this file include JVM arguments
+# If the arguments in this file include JVM arguments
 # (eg -Xmx512m) or JVM System properties (eg com.sun.???),
-# then these will not take affect unless the --exec
+# then these will not take effect unless the --exec
 # parameter is included or if the output from --dry-run
 # is executed like:
 #   eval $(java -jar start.jar --dry-run)